IBM/icp4d-customer-churn-classifier/README.md

   ![churn_risk_chart.png](doc/source/images/churn_risk_chart.png)

-* The model was saved and deployed with Watson Machine Learning.
-The resulting output includes a `scoring_endpoint`.
-Note that the endpoint host name (`dsxl-api`) needs to be replaced with the external IP address for remote access.
-We'll look further into using the model in the next sections.
+* The model was saved with Watson Machine Learning.
+Now, we can test the model in the UI (next section).
+Later, we'll deploy the model for external use via REST.

   ![save_model.png](doc/source/images/save_model.png)